tekknolagi/tekknolagi.github.com/_posts/2021-01-14-inline-caching.md

 1. **If it has an entry and the entry is for the current type**, use the cached value.
-1. Last, **if it has an entry and the entry is for a different type**, invalidate the cache.
+1. Last, **if it has an entry and the entry is for a different type**, flush the cache.
 Repeat the same steps as in the empty case.

 This is a simple *monomorphic* (one element) implementation that should give us most of the performance.
 A good exercise would be to extend this cache system